Studio Policy

 Additional Considerations

-(For advanced/ambitious students, esp. high school)
+(For advanced/ambitious students, especially in high school)

 -